HIAndris/Amoba/README.md

 ## Description
 This Python script is able to make a 10 by 10 square tik-tak-toe board, manage the players placed squares and check for the winner.
+We both used [Visual Studio Code](https://code.visualstudio.com/ ) for the development and the codes were written in the [Python](https://www.python.org/ ) language.
 ## Developers
-The developers of this script is István András Hegedűs and Zétény Oreskó
+The developers of this project is [Zétény Oreskó](https://github.com/Lime948 ) and [István András Hegedűs](https://github.com/HIAndris ).
 ## Division of work
 During the project, the work was divided according to knowledge and available free time.
 ### Duties: